-The payments of food grains has been made from state level office by the Directorate of Elementary Education (MDM Section).
+The payment of food grains has been made from state level office of Mid-Day-Meal Scheme under Directorate of Elementary Education (MDM Section).

 2.6.2 Status of pending bills of FCI of the previous year(s) and the reasons for pendency.